-HH Opportunity: The need to perform HH, whether there are single or multiple indications (moments).
+- HH Moment (or Indication): The 4 Moments for HH are based on the risk of microorganism transmission when a health care worker is interacting with a client.
+A HH indication is the reason why HH is necessary at a given moment.
+It is justified by a risk of organism transmission from one surface to another. - HH Opportunity: The need to perform HH, whether there are single or multiple indications (moments).
 HH action must correspond to each opportunity.
 One HH opportunity can also arise from multiple moments (combined moments) resulting in one single act of HH being compliant for multiple HH moments.

-2022-2023 has been a year of change relating to monitoring HH across the SDO for all AC facilities and all PCHs.
-Quarter 3 was the beginning of the use of HandyAudit, an electronic HH auditing platform utilized across all Manitoba SDOs.
+All Acute Care (AC) facilities and Personal Care Homes (PCHs) have been monitoring HH in 2023-2024 using HandyAudit, an electronic HH auditing platform utilized across all Manitoba SDOs.
 HandyAudit is an internet-based application that an auditor uses on a mobile electronic device to record the actions of a healthcare worker (HCW).
 Unlike paper-based auditing methods, the auditor does not decide on whether indications for HH are met.
 Instead, auditors record the actions of the HCW and the environment in which they occurred.
 HandyAudit makes the determination of compliance based on the recorded narrative, therefore, removing auditor subjectivity.